 Securrency is a financial services technology infrastructure and products company that delivers decentralized investment banking services built around core universal identity, custody, and interoperability technology.
 This lightweight, yet powerful, infrastructure supports Securrency’s complete suite of compliance and financial services products to enable the creation, maintenance, transfer, and secondary trading of tokenized securities by issuers, broker-dealers, alternative trading system (ATS) operators, and exchange operators.

-Securrency is a Platinum Corporate Member of the Security Token Academy.
+Securrency is a Gold Corporate Member of the Security Token Academy.
 Learn more here.

 Security Token Industry is here, and it's still not too late for you to get involved.

 Coming up on this episode of Security Token Insight, we'll take you to the Security Token Academy's first meetup in Las Angeles, and look at the latest security token investing news.

 Plus, we've got an expert interview with Dan Doney, co-founder and CEO of Securrency.
 That and much more is coming up on this episode of Security Token Insight.

 And I'm Amy Wan.
 Welcome to Security Token Insight, brought to you by The Security Token Academy.

 The Security Token Academy is providing insights about this new era for security token enthusiasts, investors, and issuers, and we thank you for coming along on this exciting new journey.

 Coming up on today's episode of Security Token Insight, in your security token investing news, a security token sale for a luxury resort gets under way.
 We've got an expert interview with Dan Doney, the co-founder and CEO of Securrency, plus highlights from the Security Token Academy's first security token meetup, and learn about the Security Token Industry Launch Event set for this October in New York City.